learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ## Calculating pooled sample variance
-The $s^2_{p}$ denotes our sample variance.
-In this version of the t-test we are assuming equal variances in our experimental and control groups in the overall population.
-There is another way to calculate the t-test where equal variance is not assumed, but in our case it is a reasonable assumption.
+The $s^2_{p}$ denotes the sample variance.
+In this version of the t-test you are assuming equal variances in our experimental and control groups in the overall population.
+There is another way to calculate the t-test where equal variance is not assumed, but in this case it is a reasonable assumption.

 This approach combines the variance of the two group's variance measurements into a single, pooled metric.

-Now let's create some functions to calculate the t-statistic.
+Now, create some functions to calculate the t-statistic.
 The first function to create is one that calculates the variance for a single sample.

 ```python